-In April 2015, we established The Global Risk Management Committee (GRMC) to strengthen risk management throughout the entire Group.
-We have established a risk management committee and risk management team based on this GRMC (e.g. installation of a Risk Management Committee at Suntory Beverage & Foods Ltd. (SBF), the Global Risk & Compliance Committee at Beam Suntory Inc. (BSI), and the Risk Management Team at Suntory Spirits Ltd.).
+The Global Risk Management Committee (GRMC) strengthens risk management throughout the entire Group.
+We have established a risk management committee and risk management team based on this GRMC (e.g. installation of a Risk Management Committee at Suntory Spirits Ltd. and Suntory Beverage & Foods Ltd., etc., the Global Risk & Compliance Committee at Suntory Global Spirits Inc., and the Risk Management Team at other Group companies).
 Meeting four times a year, the GRMC identifies the entire Group's risks, executes countermeasures, and engages in activities related to the establishment of crisis management systems.
 Climate related risks, one of the most important risk categories, are discussed by the GRMC and the responses to those risks are then monitored.

-The Global Sustainability Committee (GSC) discusses medium- to long-term strategies relating to the seven themes defined by the Sustainability Vision, and also discusses initiatives relating to climate change.
-In addition, we have established committees at each business in order to hold discussions about more specific strategies and initiatives (e.g., the Sustainability Committee was established at Suntory Beverage & Foods Ltd. and the Corporate Responsibility Committee was established at Beam Suntory).
+The Global Sustainability Committee (GSC) discusses medium- to long-term strategies relating to the seven themes defined by the Sustainability Vision, including climate action.
+In addition, we have established committees at each business in order to hold discussions about more specific strategies and initiatives (e.g., the Sustainability Committee was established at Suntory Beverage & Foods Ltd. and the Corporate Responsibility Committee was established at Suntory Global Spirits).